zainaftab2225/zainaftab2225.github.io/_sociology/emile-durkheim.md

   2. To show how social forces affect peoples behaviors.

 - He achieved the first goal in 1887 when the University of Bordeaux awarded him the world’s first academic appointment in sociology.
 - To accomplish his second goal, Durkheim conducted rigorous research about the suicide rates of European countries.
 He found a pattern that every country had a stable suicide rate year after year.
 He also found that males, Protestants and the unmarried are more likely to commit suicide.
-He concluded that members of these groups lack **Social Integration** and have fewer social bonds as they are comparatively more independent than the rest.
+He concluded that members of these groups lack **social integration** and have fewer social bonds as they are comparatively more independent than the rest.
 Although many years have passed since Durkheim's research, the principle he uncovered about suicide rates still apply to modern society.
 - The central idea behind Durkheim's research was that *"human behavior is not restricted to the individual, the social forces surrounding the individual also affect their behavior"*.
 For example, suicide may seem like a personal problem of an individual that needs to be studied by psychologists.
 However, suicide patterns studied by sociologists are largely consistent over time suggesting that the problem is not just confined to the individual but rather to the whole society.

 ### Society and Social Facts

 - Durkheim realized that society is more than the individual who compose it.
 It was present before us, it shapes our lifestyle and it will remain after we pass on.
-- Patterns of human behavior - cultural norms, values, beliefs - which influence the individual are known as **Social Facts**.
+- Patterns of human behavior - cultural norms, values, beliefs - which influence the individual are known as **social facts**.
 In other words, social facts are anything in society that puts external pressure on a member of society to act in a certain way.
 - As society is bigger than us, it has the power to guide our thoughts and actions.
 Some examples are:
   - A classroom of college students taking a math exam.
   - A family gathered around a table sharing a meal.